This set of Mechanical Behaviour written test Questions & Answers focuses on “Point Imperfections”.

 c) Grain boundary

-Explanation: In vacancy defect, atom is missing from its normal site in the lattice referred to a point defect.
+Explanation: In a vacancy defect, atom is missing from its normal site in the lattice referred to a point defect.
 Dislocation is a line and grain boundary is a surface imperfection.
 Void is a volume imperfection.

 3. Which point defect is known as equilibrium defect?